 As a psychiatrist, we are the primary mental health provider for our patients.
 Therefore, there are some guidelines that everyone needs to follow in order to continue care.
 One of the most important things to consider is that we will not continue care blindly.
 That means that in order to continue treatment, the doctor must be able to meet with you regularly to assess your mental status, treatment progress, and identify if changes are needed.
-We are happy to know when someone is feeling well, but please do not wait to reach out only when you are not feeling well or are in crisis.
+We are happy to know when someone is doing good, but please do not wait to reach out only when you need something, are not feeling well, or are in crisis.

-Follow-up Appointments: Normally, in the beginning of the doctor-patient relationship, the doctor will want to see you back on a month-to-month basis.
-As treatment progresses and proves successful, the time interval may then be extended to every 2, then 3 months.
+Normally, at the beginning of the doctor-patient relationship, the doctor will want to see you back on a month-to-month basis.
+As treatment progresses and proves successful, the time interval may then be extended to every 2-3 months, at the discretion of the doctor.
 If changes are made or something needs to be monitored, she may request for you to return sooner.
 The longest time in between appointments should not exceed 3 months (quarterly appointments), regardless of how long anyone has been seeing her or how stable they may be.
 Therefore, it is a requirement to maintain regular and timely follow up visits.

 The doctor makes it a point, at the end of every visit, to mention when she would like to see someone back.
 To avoid potential issues with scheduling and to maintain timely appointments, we recommend scheduling your follow up visits in advance, right after you see her.
 For this reason, our schedule is usually booked out in advance.